-For additional information on lock-up agreements, see Top 10 Practice Tips: Lock-Up Agreements and IPO Key Agreements.
+For additional information on lock-up agreements, see Top 10 Practice Tips: Lock-Up Agreements and IPO Key Documents.
 For a form of a lock-up agreement, see Lock-Up Agreement (IPO).
+For other market trends articles covering various capital markets and corporate governance topics, see Market Trends.